How to Improve Type 2 Diabetes Naturally (What’s Working for Us)

 Yes, it's possible for some people.
 Our bodies respond differently, but studies suggest that with steady improvements in diet, movement, sleep, and stress management, blood sugar levels can often be brought under control—and in some cases, people have lowered or even stopped their medications.
 It’s important to work closely with your healthcare provider before making any major changes.

-We’re focusing on a low-carb, whole-food diet, walking after meals, prioritizing sleep, and managing stress through herbs, magnesium, and mindfulness.
+We’re focusing on a healthy keto and low-carb diet.
+Walking after meals, prioritizing sleep, and managing stress through herbs, magnesium, and mindfulness.
 You can read about our detailed plan in the post above.

 There’s no one-size-fits-all approach.
-If you're using insulin or medication to lower blood sugar, trying natural strategies without proper guidance could lead to dangerously low levels.
 It's essential to talk with your doctor before making any major shifts in your routine.

 We felt empowered to try natural methods first—but we don’t judge medication.
 Everyone’s journey is different.
 This is just ours, and we’re watching the data (and his glucose monitor) closely.